 Central Registry: A database of persons who have been found by DFPS to have abused or neglected a child.
 Searches are done through IMPACT to determine whether a person is included in the central registry.
 See 40 TAC, Chapter 702, Subchapter C, Child Abuse and Neglect Central Registry.

 Central Registry match: Finding a person listed in the Central Registry when conducting a search.

 certificate: A type of permit issued by the Licensing division to child care operations that are operated by the state.

 certification: The type of permit that CCR issues to state-operated child care operations.
 See Texas Human Resources Code §42.052.

 certified operation: A child care operation that is operated by a state agency that must comply with all regulations that apply to licensed operations.
 See the Texas Human Resources Code §42.052.

 child: A person under 18 years of age.
 See Texas Human Resources Code §42.002(1).

 child care administrator: A person who supervises and exercises direct control over a residential child care operation that has a permit to serve seven or more children, and who is responsible for the operation’s program and personnel, regardless of whether he or she has an ownership interest in the operation or shares duties with anyone.
 See 40 TAC §745.8901.

-child care center: A child day care operation that is licensed to care for seven or more children for less than 24 hours per day, at a location other than the permit holder’s home, except as otherwise provided in §746.107.
+child care center: A child day care operation that is licensed to care for seven or more children for less than 24 hours per day, at a location other than the permit holder’s home.
 A child care center is subject to the requirements set forth in 26 TAC §746.123(14), Minimum Standards for Child-Care Centers.
 Before September 1, 2003, a child care center was licensed as one of the following types of operations: a day care center, a kindergarten and nursery school, a school (grades kindergarten and above), a drop-in care center, or a group day care home.